Article I. NAME.

 Article IV.
 ASSOCIATION YEAR, MEMBERSHIP AND DUES.

-(2) Active membership consists of those who remit annual dues, payable at or prior to the annual meeting of the Association held during that year.
+- Active membership consists of those who remit annual dues, payable at or prior to the annual meeting of the Association held during that year.
 The membership year shall run for twelve months, beginning at the annual meeting.
 Active members have the right to vote, run for office, and to share in the benefits afforded by PTPL's objectives.
+All active members including executive committee and board members must pay dues.

 Article V. OFFICERS.

-(1) The officers of the Association shall be a Chair, a Vice-Chair, an Immediate Past-Chair, a Secretary, and a Treasurer.
-The Vice-Chair shall be elected annually, with the individual elected serving for three years, with successive one year terms as Vice-Chair, Chair, and Immediate Past-Chair.
+- The officers of the Association shall be a Chair, a Vice-Chair, an Immediate Past-Chair, a Secretary, and a Treasurer.
+The Vice-Chair shall be elected annually, with the individual elected as serving for three years, with successive one-year terms as Vice-Chair, Chair, and Immediate Past-Chair.
 The Secretary and Treasurer shall be elected on alternate years and serve for two years.
 The terms of office shall begin at the close of the annual meetings at which the officers are elected.

-(2) The Chair must be a member of CORE.
-PTPL shall pay the Chair’s ALA/ALCTS membership fees for the year of service.
-In the event the Chair’s ALA/CORE membership is paid by the individual’s employing agency, PTPL will instead offer to pay the Chair’s individual registration for the ALA annual conference, as the budget permits.
-This benefit for the PTPL Chair shall apply only to ALA/CORE membership fees for one year or one ALA conference registration, as the budget permits.
+- The Chair must be a member of CORE.
+PTPL shall pay the Chair’s ALA/ CORE membership fees for the year of service.
+In the event the Chair’s ALA/ CORE membership is paid by the individual’s employing agency, PTPL will instead offer to pay the Chair’s individual registration for the ALA annual conference.
+This benefit for the PTPL Chair shall apply only to ALA/CORE membership fees for one year or one ALA conference registration.
 The Treasurer’s annual report will record the decision.

 Article VI.
 MEETINGS.